 In February of this year, the two teams met in Accra for a very successful scoping trip, as a way to begin formulating a more solid project framework.
 Over the course of two weeks, the teams met with proprietors in ten different schools in both the Kumasi and Accra regions, which also included demonstrations of the product to teachers, students, and parents.
 Meetings were also had with mobile network providers and potential local partners who could serve as resident implementers.

-As a result of the trip and the conversations had, it was decided that the IDP Foundation, Inc. would make a program related investment for the creation of JHS 2 content, consisting of 50 mini lessons, quizzes, and answer explanations for a pilot that is set to begin during the last Ghanaian school term.
+As a result of the trip and the conversations had, it was decided that the IDP Foundation, Inc. would make a program related investment for the creation of JHS 3 content, consisting of 50 mini lessons, quizzes, and answer explanations for a pilot that is set to begin at the start of the academic year in September.
 The content is to be developed by teachers certified by the Ghanaian Education Service to construct curriculum, and it will be vetted by head teachers to assure accuracy.
 Additionally, the incorporation of teacher content will be included, with tips on classroom management, student engagement, discipline, and even lesson planning.

-Because Eneza’s mission is to reach 50 million kids across rural Africa smarter, the cost of the product is extremely low, hovering at about $0.50 a month for unlimited use, which is one of the most affordable supplemental education tools our team has ever come across.
-They are committed to the quality of their product, and recognize that in order for it to succeed sustainably in Ghana they would need to have a local partner.We are excited that they have chosen tech company Revo Education, a Ghanaian company already invested in changing the educational landscape reinventing the way people learn across Africa.
+Because Eneza’s mission is to make 50 million kids across rural Africa smarter, the cost of the product is extremely low, hovering at about $0.50 a month for unlimited use, which is one of the most affordable supplemental education tools our team has ever come across.
+They are committed to the quality of their product and will partner with a local organization in Ghana to secure the project’s sustainability.

 Stay tuned for updates on this exciting new project!